navi25/KwitterClient/README.md

 # KwitterClient
-An android app to use data shared by Kwitter using Content Resolver
+An android app to use data shared by [Kwitter App](https://github.com/navi25/Kwitter) using Content Resolver